 We have consumed substantial amounts of capital since our inception.
-Our cash and investment securities totaled approximately \$54.9 million at September 30, 2009.
-We believe our existing cash resources and anticipated payments from our collaborations will be sufficient to fund our cash requirements through December 31, 2011.
-However, we will require significant additional financing in the future to continue to fund our operations.
+Our cash and investment securities totaled approximately \$40.6 million at March 31, 2010.
+While we believe that our existing cash resources and anticipated payments from our collaborations will be sufficient to fund our cash requirements through December 31, 2011, we will require significant additional financing in the future to continue to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors including:

-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our product candidates; and - the costs associated with litigation.
+- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our product candidates; and - the costs associated with litigation.

 Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through our existing cash, cash equivalents and investment securities, strategic collaborations, private or public sales of our securities, debt financings, or by licensing all or a portion of our product candidates or technology.
-The recent deterioration in the financial markets has adversely affected the market capitalizations of many biotechnology companies, including us, and generally made equity and debt financing more difficult to obtain.
+Turmoil in the financial markets has adversely affected the market capitalizations of many biotechnology companies, including us, and generally made equity and debt financing more difficult to obtain.
 This, coupled with other factors, may limit our access to additional financing over the near-term future.
-This could have a material adverse effect on our ability to access sufficient funding, including pursuant to our CEFF or from other sources.
+This could have a material adverse effect on our ability to access sufficient funding, including pursuant to our Committed Equity Financing Facility, or CEFF, or from other sources.
 Specifically, we will not be able to raise money under the CEFF if the average price of our common stock is below the minimum share price of \$1.50.
+Recently, our stock price has dropped below that minimum price threshold, which, if it remained below the threshold, would prevent us from accessing funds under the CEFF.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
 Additional funding, if obtained, may significantly dilute existing stockholders, including any funds that may be raised under the CEFF.

-Our Committed Equity Financing Facility, or CEFF, may not be available to us if we elect to make a draw down, may require us to make additional "blackout" or other payments to Kingsbridge and may result in dilution to our stockholders.
+Our Committed Equity Financing Facility may not be available to us if we elect to make a draw down, may require us to make additional "blackout" or other payments to Kingsbridge Capital Limited and may result in dilution to our stockholders.